Valley Home Inspection LLC

 Heating System

-• Visible venting and fuel supply where applicable
+• Visible fuel supply and venting where safely accessible.

 Cooling System

-• Central air conditioning or heat pump systems, if installed
+• Central air-conditioning or heat pump cooling components, if installed.

 Plumbing System

-• Drain, waste, and vent systems where visible
+• Drain, waste, and vent piping where visible.

 Electrical System